 Choga Zanbil was discovered in 1935 during an aerial photography campaign conducted by geologists searching for oil in the region.
 The French archaeological team working in Susa

-was informed of the discovery and identified the site as the sacred city of Dur Untash described on brick inscriptions found locally.
-It was at this time that Dur Untash was named Chogha Zanbil, meaning “basket mound” reflecting its shape.
+was informed of the discovery and identified the site as the sacred city of Dur Untash, described on brick inscriptions found locally.
+At this time, Dur Untash was named Chogha Zanbil, meaning “basket mound” and reflecting its shape.
 Choga Zanbil was excavated and restored in nine seasons between 1951 and 1962 by the distinguished French archaeologist Roman Ghirshman.
-Subsequent conservation work carried out by Iranian teams centered on the repair of the ziggurat.
+Subsequent conservation work carried out by Iranian teams centred on the repair of the ziggurat.

 PORTFOLIO